Active Learning of Piecewise Gaussian Process Surrogates: Empirical benchmarking and validation

 \subsection{Empirical evaluation}

 For the BGP and SMF, we set the seed design size to $N = 20 \times d$ and the number of the AL stages to 50.
-The second real dataset originates from chemical experiments, and due to experimental expenses, we were unable to conduct as many experiments as in other cases.
-Our experimentation system is designed to run multiple experiments in parallel, making it amenable to active learning (AL) in batches.
-We began with a set of $N=20$ seed experiments, via LHD, and sequentially added batches of three new runs over five AL stages.
-Selection of each batch was performed by iteratively deploying single-point acquisition, followed by imputing the missing output with the predictive mean furnished by the JGP.
+For CNT we were unable to conduct as many experiments as in other cases.
+The to cope with slow runs, the experimentation system can perform multiple runs in parallel, making it amenable to AL in batches.
+We began with $N=20$ seed experiments, via LHD, and sequentially added batches of three new runs over five AL stages.

+A batch design of size $B$ with AL is defined as a collection of $B$ future design points $\{\V{x}_{N+1}, \dots, \V{x}_{N+B}\}$ selected by a chosen AL criterion, based on past $N$ experimental observations $\{(\V{x}_{i}, y_i), i = 1,\dots, N\}$, without collecting any additional experimental results.
+The selection of each design point in the batch is achieved iteratively.
+The selection of the $(k+1)^\mathrm{st}$ design point $\V{x}_{N+k+1}$ in the batch is based on the AL criterion evaluated with all past experimental observations $\{(\V{x}_{i}, y_i), i = 1,\dots, N\}$, plus imputed observations at the previously selected design points in the same batch $\{(\V{x}_{N+j}, \hat{y}_{N+j}), j = 1,\dots,k\}$, where $\hat{y}_{N+j}$ is the predictive mean of JGP evaluated with the past $N$ observations.
+This imputation prevents the design points in the same batch from being too closely located.

-Figures \ref{fig_new_1} and \ref{fig_new_2} depict the trend of the RMSE and NLPD values as the active learning stages progress.
-For the simulated BGP datasets, we average the values over 50 Monte Carlo (MC) replications, while for the remaining datasets, the values are based on one experimental campaign.
-Tables \ref{tbl:test} and \ref{tbl:test2} present the statistical significance of the comparison for the BGP datasets, using paired Wilcoxon tests.
-The tables display the $p$-values for pairwise comparisons.
-The comparison reveals that incorporating bias into the design of active learning criteria significantly enhances the accuracy of JGP.
-Specifically, for the BGP and SMF datasets, JGP/MSPE—created by adding the bias term to JGP/VAR—outperforms JGP/VAR, which only considers the variance term.
+Figures \ref{fig_new_1} depicts the trend of RMSE values as AL stages progress.
+For the simulated BGP and MGP datasets, we average the values over 50 Monte Carlo (MC) replications, while for the other real datasets, the values are based on one experimental campaign.
+The comparison reveals that incorporating bias into the design of AL criteria significantly enhances the accuracy of JGP.
+Specifically, For all datasets except CNT, JGP/MSPE—which includes a bias term in addition to the variance considered by JGP/VAR—outperforms JGP/VAR.
+Paired Wilcoxon tests confirm the statistical significance of the results [see Appendix D].